aws-samples/shopfloor-connectivity/docs/targets/aws-s3-tables.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

-AwsS3TablesTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to a Timestream table.
+AwsS3TablesTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to S3 tables.
 The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"AWS-S3-TABLES"**.

 Requires IAM permissions: